 Whilst schools are closed, we are still busy at BHee preparing eco-resources for schools to use when pupils return to school.
 We are still keen to hear from you, and if you have any ideas or requests for resources, please email us.

 We know how important the natural environment and nature connection is to maintaining children’s mental and physical wellbeing.
 We are preparing weekly ‘Curriculum Ideas for Outdoor Home Learning’ bulletins which we hope schools will forward to their families to support their home learning as well as using in school with key-worker children.
 You can find the latest one here.
 Through this, families can enjoy learning together, either in their gardens or whilst exercising in line with government guidance.
 For further details, or to be added to the email distribution list, please email us.

 To continue with Eco-School work, families might like to investigate the new resources #EcoSchoolAtHome, https://www.eco-schools.org.uk/category/news/ with a different Eco-School topic being explored each week.

-The BHee prpoject, now in its fourth year, is funded by Brighton & Hove City Council and supports schools in their journey to sustainability.
-It is part of the Council’s commitment to One Planet Living and helps pupils and teachers learn about, and take action to protect, our unique local environment which is a designated UNESCO Biosphere.
+BHee is funded by Brighton & Hove City Council as part of their commitment to helping pupils and teachers learn about, and take action to protect, The Living Coast our unique local environment and a designated UNESCO Biosphere.